How to Plan Your Grand Teton National Park Elopement for 2026

 Park partner facilities (e.g., Murie Ranch, Teton Science School)

-Within proximity of places where weddings are being managed by a chapel or concessioner (e.g., the Chapel of the Transfiguration)
+Near areas where weddings are managed by a chapel or concessioner (e.g., the Chapel of the Transfiguration)

 Park cemeteries

-Areas where there is high visitation during the requested period or potential for resource damage
+Areas with the potential for resource damage

 Elopement Permit Information